A brief summary of a book or article, generally written by the author.

 Keyword searching allows a user to construct a search by looking for a word or phrase which may be contained in any of several fields (e.g. author, title, or subject fields.)

-A classification system developed by the Library of Congress for its collection, and used by most of the nation's college and university libraries.
+A classification system developed by the Library of Congress for its collection, and is used by most of the nation's college and university libraries. (also called LOC or LC system).
+The Wilfred J. Airey Library at Norco College and all other RCCD libraries use the LC system.

 Stands for the Library and Learning Resource Center of the Riverside Community College District.
 It is made up of the 3 campus libraries (the Martin Luther King Jr. Library on the Riverside City Campus; the Wilfred J. Airey Library on the Norco Campus; and the Moreno Valley Campus Library) as well as the Instructional Media Center (IMC).